- Online Study

 -

-Met the University's language requirements
+Meet the University's English language requirement

 Documentary evidence of meeting the accepted minimum scores within the previous 24 months may be required.